HybridNeRF: Efficient Neural Rendering via Adaptive Volumetric Surfaces: Method

 \paragraph{Model architecture}

-We use dense multi-resolution 3D feature grids in combination with multi-resolution triplanes \cite{CaoJ2023,FridoMWRK2023} for featurizing 3D sample locations.
-We predict color $\vct{c}$ and signed distance $f$ using separate grids, each followed by an MLP, and use a small proposal network similar to the one used by Nerfacto \cite{TanciWNLYKWKASAMK2023} to improve sampling efficiency.
+We use dense multi-resolution 3D feature grids in combination with multi-resolution triplanes \cite{CaoJ2023,FridoMWRK2023} to featurize 3D sample locations.
+We predict color $\vct{c}$ and signed distance $f$ with separate grids, each followed by an MLP, and use a small proposal network similar to that used by Nerfacto \cite{TanciWNLYWKASAMKK2023} to improve sampling efficiency.
 For a given 3D point, we fetch $K \!=\!
-4$ features per level from (1) the 3D feature grids at 3 resolution levels (128\textsuperscript{3}, 256\textsuperscript{3} and 512\textsuperscript{3}) via trilinear interpolation, and (2) from triplanes of resolutions 128\textsuperscript{2} to 8,192\textsuperscript{2} via bilinear interpolation.
+4$ features per level from (1) the 3D feature grids at 3 resolution levels (128\textsuperscript{3}, 256\textsuperscript{3} and 512\textsuperscript{3}) via trilinear interpolation, and (2) from triplanes at 7 levels (from 128\textsuperscript{2} to 8,192\textsuperscript{2}) via bilinear interpolation.
 We sum the features across levels (instead of concatenation \cite{MuelleESK2022, FridoMWRK2023}), and concatenate the summed features from the 3D grid to those from the 3 triplanes to obtain a $4K \!=\!
 16$-dimensional MLP input.
 We encode viewing direction through spherical harmonics (up to the 4th degree) as an auxiliary input to the color MLP.
-As our feature grid is multi-resolution, we handle aliasing as in VR-NeRF \cite{XuALGBKBPKBLZR2023} by deriving the pixel radius $p(\vct{x})$ of each sample, and dampening features whose size is less than $2p(\vct{x})$ (\cref{sec:lod}).
+As our feature grid is multi-resolution, we handle aliasing as in VR-NeRF \cite{XuALGBKRPKBLZR2023}.
+See \cref{sec:lod} and \cref{sec:model-architecture} for more details.

 \paragraph{Optimization} We sample random batches of training rays and optimize our color and distance fields by minimizing the photometric loss $\mathcal{L}_{\text{photo}}$ and Eikonal loss $\mathcal{L}_{\text{Eik}}$ along with interlevel loss $\mathcal{L}_{\text{prop}}$ \cite{BarroMVSH2022} to train the proposal network: